11 Intriguing Philly Museums You’ve Probably Never Heard Of

 Escape to a world of art and nature at Woodmere.
 This hidden destination occupies six acres in the historic Chestnut Hill neighborhood of Philadelphia.
 This 19th-century stone mansion houses a captivating collection.
 Browses more than 9,000 works of art showcasing the art and artists of Philadelphia.
 Step inside the Philly museum and discover vibrant exhibitions that bring history to life.

-The Woodmere Art Museum offers works by renowned artists as Mary Cassatt and Benjamin West.
+The Woodmere Art Museum displays works by renowned artists as Mary Cassatt and Benjamin West.
 No trip is complete without experiencing the beauty of the gardens and their amazing collection of sculptures.

 Off-the-Beaten Path Philly Museums